FlippieCoetser/Authenticate/README.md

 This repository contains a plugin for R Shiny that allows users to authenticate using a username and password.
 The plugin provides both login and registration capabilities.

-Note: This package heavily depends on R `Storage` package.
+Note: This package depends on R `Storage` package.
 Currently, the storage package provides both `odbc` and `in-memory` type data stores.

 ## Installation